meysamShabany/pycoursenotify/README.md

 📬 Contact
 For questions or suggestions:

-Email: your-email@example.com
+Email: meisam.shabany@gmail.com

-Twitter: @your-handle
+WebSite: www.pycourse.ir

-GitHub: your-username
+GitHub: meysamShabany

 ✨ Thank you for using PyNotify! ✨